php-ru/symfony-docs-ru/reference/constraints/NotCompromisedPassword.rst

 NotCompromisedPassword
 ======================

-.. versionadded:: 4.3

-    The ``NotCompromisedPassword`` constraint was introduced in Symfony 4.3.

 Validates that the given password has not been compromised by checking that it is not included in any of the public data breaches tracked by `haveibeenpwned.com`_.